-- PFP End-of-Year Event at the end of Spring quarter on May 11, 2023 at the Stanford Faculty Club.
+- PFP End-of-Year Reception at the end of Spring quarter.

 Selection of PFP Fellows is based on a holistic review of applications and the ability to match promising applicants at their desired institution.
 As noted below, the endorsement of your advisor is also required.

 A complete application consists of: